 When asked what she learned in her four years, Bass shared this advice.
 “I learned that change must be managed well and that policies and procedures must be clear and must be followed.
 I also learned that damage that can be done through email.
 Email is sometimes the place where a conflict that could have otherwise been resolved is derailed.
 I subsequently developed an Email Etiquette guide that I hope helps reduce conflict and the escalation to what can become a toxic work environment for faculty.”

-The creation of the faculty civility advocate position was a collaborative effort of the Faculty Welfare Committee, the Office of Legal Counsel, and the Office of the Provost, in 2013, resulting in the university’s Workplace Bullying policy.
+The creation of the faculty civility advocate position was a collaborative effort of the Faculty Welfare Committee, the Office of General Counsel, and the Office of the Provost, in 2013, resulting in the university’s Workplace Bullying policy.
 Vice Provost Sandra Kelly, Ph.D., explains how the position was created.
 “In 2014, the Faculty Senate approved the Workplace Bullying policy (ACAF 1.80) and requested that the Office of the Provost implement the policy and provide funding for the Faculty Civility Advocate’s salary.
 The Faculty Senate formed a Committee on Professional Conduct to work in conjunction with the faculty civility advocate.
 The entire process involved a great deal of debate and discussion in Faculty Senate and its committees and a lot of collaboration across faculty and the administration.
 The policy and the position are great examples of shared governance at USC.”

 Tenured faculty interested in serving as the faculty civility advocate should submit a brief statement of interest to email@example.com by Sept.
 24. More details about the position are available on our website.